-Compared to the rest of the Gold Coast market, the Miami Central Business District region has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Gold Coast market, the Miami Central Business District region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 89 listings have been posted online, so you'll want to check back regularly for new listings.
-About 3% of the listings in the Miami Central Business District are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 72 listings have been made available, so you'll want to check back regularly for new listings.
+About 1% of the listings in the Miami Central Business District are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-A large portion of this market is residential, but there's plenty of office_space.
-Manufacturing is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Miami Central Business District folk.
+A large portion of this region is residential, but there's plenty of office_space.
+Manufacturing is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Miami Central Business District occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.